-Religion and culture run so deep in Malawi that sometimes you wonder why we chose to be guided by a secular constitution, and not a religious constitution.
+Religion and culture run so deep in Malawi that one sometimes wonders why the country chose to be guided by a secular and not a religious constitution.
 Most people who opposed homosexuality during the constitutional review process argued on the basis of religion and culture, saying homosexuality is against Malawi's cultural values and norms and against the 'creation of man and woman as God designed them to be' (Muula 2007).

-In 2009, an attempt was made by some parliamentarians to amend the constitution so as to include a clause stipulating that Malawi is a 'God-fearing nation'.
+In 2009, some parliamentarians attempted to amend the Constitution so as to include a clause stipulating that Malawi is a 'God-fearing nation'.
 The attempt was, however, foiled thanks to some parliamentarians who argued that including such a clause would practically be the same as legislating religion.